SonghuaHu-UMD/songhuahu-umd.github.io/_pages/Human Mobility_New.md

 ---

 ### Social Media Text
-Social media posts and comments provide a rich source of text data containing population attitudes, sentiments and perceptions.
+Social media comments provide a rich source of text data containing population attitudes, sentiments and perceptions.
-My research centers on extracting these attitudes and sentiments from Google Reviews related to urban planning and human travel, such as parking issues in dense city center and fast-growing delivery services in restaurants.
+My research centers on extracting human sentiments regarding topics related to urban planning and travel from Google Reviews, such as parking challenges in dense city center and fast-growing food delivery services.
-I also fuse them with mobile phone location data to monitor how individuals respond to various natural disasters：
+I also fuse them with mobile phone location data to track how individuals respond to natural disasters.
+I leverage the Large Language Model (LLM) to enhance the efficiency and accuracy of text mining.

 <img style="float: left" src="https://songhuahu-umd.github.io/images/spatial_dis_g0.png" width="300" hspace="10">

-> The surge in food delivery services is reshaping lifestyles, travel patterns, and urban form.
+> The surge in food delivery services is reshaping lifestyles and urban form.
-People may visit restaurants less frequently, and more restaurants may escape from city center to suburban with lower rental costs, evolving into "dark kitchens".
 Through an analysis of customer reviews of food delivery services extracted from a nationwide Google review dataset since 2019, we aim to examine how people's attitudes to food delivery services have changed before and after the pandemic, and to identify the primary factors influencing customer sentiments in this context.